 That's irrelevant to your problem.

-#7 Updated by Felix Schäfer over 7 years ago
+#7 Updated by Felix Schäfer almost 8 years ago

 - File include_subproject_event_types_in_activity_fetcher.patch added

 - Status changed from New to 7

 - Assignee changed from Felix Schäfer to Eric Davis

 Eric: here's the patch, I haven't found any tests for the activity fetcher though, but it worked on my test installation.
 The added overhead should be minimal (unless there's a very large number of subprojects none of which the user has rights to see a certain module for).